yashsalvi/SmartStopApp-Backend/README.md

 Node.js, Mysql, Swift, Firebase.

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install the following and then run it locally using npm:

 ```
+$ Install Xampp,Node.js
 $ npm install
 $ npm i sequelize-cli
 $ sequelize db:migrate